 Albany, LA 70711

-Shopping, Sports, Science, Waterways, Cuisine and now an American Idol!
+Shopping, Sports, Science, Waterways and Cuisine!
 We have it all here in Livingston Parish.
-We are home to the largest rural Hungarian Settlement in the U.S. and our Bass Pro Shop is one of the top 5 stores in America.
+We are home to the largest rural Hungarian Settlement in the United States and our Bass Pro Shop is one of the top 3 stores in America.
 Throughout the year we have numerous festivals and events that take place around the parish, including in our Award-Winning Antique District and along our 400 miles of waterways.
+Livingston Parish has the LARGEST Sturgis Poker Run in the United States, and the Memorial Day Music Festival showcases big name music artists.

 Convenient to I-12, I-10 and I-55, Livingston Parish is 10 minutes from Baton Rouge and less than an hour from New Orleans.

 You’ll find great hotels and RV Parks coupled with friendly people and a down-home atmosphere.
-Come see why Laine Hardy, 2019 American Idol Winner, and everyone else is so Proud to call Livingston Parish their home.
+Come see why everyone is so Proud to call Livingston Parish their home.

 LOUISIANA’S RIVER PARISHES